Couple and family psychology

 These graduate programs and specialization vary in specific contents and research methods, but all share basic goals that are compatible with our philosophy of training and the mission of our University as a Research I institution.

-Although the Psychology Department does not offer a specialization in Developmental Psychology, we have several faculty members who conduct research with children and can mentor students in the developmental area, including LouAnn Gerken and Rebecca Gomez.
-We also cooperate wit the Law College on a joint Ph.D. & J.D.
+Although the Psychology Department does not offer a specialization in Developmental Psychology, we have several faculty members who conduct research with children and can mentor students in the developmental area, including Drs.
+LouAnn Gerken, Rebecca Gomez, and Jamie Edgin.
+We also cooperate with the Law College on a joint Ph.D. & J.D.
 Program.
 Students interested in this program should apply to both the Law College and to one of the four program areas in psychology.